 It is true.
-It sounds far-fetched when you first think about it but the reason behind making such a claim makes a lot more sense than many are willing to admit.
+It sounds far-fetched when you first think about it, but the reason behind making such a claim makes a lot more sense than many will admit.

-	In addition, they choose noise-cancelling headphones that block out all the sound around them, but also enclose the volume of what they are listening to into their ear canals, making it louder and increasing the force against the eardrums.
+Also, they choose noise-canceling kids headphones that block out all the surrounding sound, but also enclose the volume of what they are listening to into their ear canals, making it louder and increasing the force against the eardrums.

 At this rate, the hearing may be a thing of the past for far too many people.

 Are you now ready to read?
 Here are the 5 of the best headphones for kids this 2019!

 A Complete Product Review List of the 5 Best Headphones For Your Kids!